-The elements can be given a name and detailed descriptions can be added to the notes.
+This diagram shows the use of Partitions (swim lanes) to organize the elements and these can be orientated horizontally or vertically They act as a container for the elements in the Browser window.
+The diagram also shows the use of Output and Input pins connected by an Object flow.
+The elements can be given a name and detailed descriptions can be added to the Notes.
 By connecting the Activities, Decisions and Forks with connectors (Control Flows) a sequence of elements can describe the business process.
 A process hierarchy can be constructed by nesting Activities in the Browser window and using the child diagram functionality to enable drill down from the value chain level to the lowest level processes.
-Where to find the Activity Diagram Ribbon: Design > Diagram > Add > UML Behavioral > Activity Browser window Toolbar: New Diagram icon > UML Behavioral > Activity Browser window context Menu | Add Diagram... > UML Behavioral > Activity Usage of the Activity Diagram
+Getting to know the Activity Diagram Where to find the Activity Diagram Ribbon: Design > Diagram > Add Diagram > UML > Behavioral > UML Behavioral > Activity Browser window Toolbar : New Diagram icon > UML > Behavioral > UML Behavioral > Activity

-The Activity diagram can be used to model any business or technical activity or notion that has a series of steps.
+Browser window context Menu | New Diagram... > UML Behavioral > Activity Usage of the Activity Diagram The Activity diagram can be used to model any business or technical activity or notion that has a series of steps.
 This includes business and technical processes and also computer algorithms.
 The steps are connected by Control Flow relationships that show the sequencing of the steps.
 Decisions and Merges can be used to model choice and to further control the flow through the Activity.
 Forks and Joins can be added to split and reunite the flow of control and objects added to show how data is supplied and consumed.
 Options for the Activity Diagram Activity diagrams can be drawn at different levels of formality, from a Basic Flow Chart style of diagram used to represent a simple Business Process to a sophisticated Action-based diagram that can be used to model a complex system.
 There is a toolbox that contains a range of elements, relationships and Patterns for creating the models.
 The Activity diagram (like any diagram) can be viewed as an Element List, which makes working with element properties easier.
-Diagram Filters can also be used when presenting the diagrams, to draw attention

-to parts of the diagrams, and the diagrams can be presented in hand drawn or whiteboard style by changing the properties of the diagram.
+Diagram Filters can also be used when presenting the diagrams, to draw attention to parts of the diagrams, and the diagrams can be presented in hand drawn or whiteboard style by changing the properties of the diagram.

-₩

-Learn more about the Activity Diagram
+Learn more about the Activity Diagram Activity Diagram

-Activity Diagram

-Basic Activity

 Artifact

 Getting to know the Artifact

 Introducing the Artifact

 An Artifact can be used to represent an external file that resides outside the repository.
-This is particularly useful for making reference to external file sources including files such as word processor files, spreadsheets and web pages or files reachable by a Universal Resource Indicator (URI).
-They are also used for other purposes in Enterprise Architect such as for programming source code files and database Tables.
+This is particularly useful for making reference to external file sources, including files such as word processor files, spreadsheets and web pages, and files reachable by a Universal Resource Indicator (URI).
+Artifacts are also used for other purposes in Enterprise Architect such as for programming source code files and database Tables.

 The external files can be opened by selecting the element in a diagram or the Browser window and pressing Ctrl+E or the F12 key.
 Each file is opened either on a separate tab in the Diagram View workspace (if the file can be opened within Enterprise Architect) or in the default Windows viewer/editor for the file type (if the file cannot be opened within Enterprise Architect).